1991yuyang/exposure-correct/README.md

 layer_count_of_every_unet: layers of every sub unet should be consistent with that during training
 first_layer_out_channels_of_every_unet: the number of output channels of the first layer of each unet encoder should be consistent with that during training
 show_result: true will show inference result, false will not show the result
+use_iaff: whether to use iaff attention mechanism should be consistent with that during training
+iaff_r: channel scaling parameters of iaff attention mechanism should be consistent with that during training
 ### Start Inference
 ```
 python predict.py